click-contrib/click-plugins/examples/README.rst

     Commands:
       lower  Convert to lower case.
-      upper  Convert to uppser case.
+      upper  Convert to upper case.

 Try running ``cat README.rst | printer upper`` to convert this file to upper-case.